 Please note that the information in this article should not serve as or substitute legal advice, and should not be solely relied as a basis for making any legal, business, or any other decisions.

 The processing of personal data should be based on legal grounds in order for it to be compliant with rules and regulations related to personal data.
-Such grounds may be an explicit consent, the performance of a contract that a person is or will be part of, compliance with a legal obligation of the person/entity processing the personal data, and others.
+Such grounds may be an explicit consent, legitimate interest, compliance with a legal obligation of the person/entity processing the personal data, and others.

 The processing of personal data itself is a process which includes several parties: the person whose data is being processed (data subjects), and the companies who process the data subjects’ data (data controllers) or subcontract some of the processing activities to third parties (data processors).